 Traditionally an Easter treat, but I think they’re acceptable ANY old time!

-It’s a tough one, and I may or may not have won that battle.
+It’s a tough one, and I may or may not have won the battle of letting the hot cross buns cool before I polished one off.
 But that’s between me and the hot cross bun.
 I’ll never tell.

 Looking to make a variety of sweet treats this Easter?
 I suggest you try out my Dairy & Sugar Free Almond Chocolate Truffles, The Best Chocolate Brownie Cake (Sugar Free), my Healthy Chocolate Banana & Apple Muffins (great for Easter morning) or my Layered Chocolate Yoghurt Chia Seed Cups.

 What gets me about walking into a bakery is the fragrant, yeasty, fresh bread just out the oven.
 Hot, crispy on the outside, soft in the middle – Oh MY… FRESH BREAD.
 It’s the best.
 I have memories of going to the shops with my mom after school when I was little and sitting in the back on the way home, digging a huge big hole in the loaf of fresh, white bread, so naughty!!
 But so GOOD!

 Baking yeasty dinner rolls (check out my Light & Fluffy Dinner Rolls 2 Ways!), and these No Knead Easter Hot Cross Buns takes me down memory lane to the back seat of my mom’s car, surrounded by grocery bags, as I mix the dough, and then as I pull the buns out the oven all steaming, golden and spicy.
 They smell so yummy.

 This recipe makes 15 hot cross buns – so enough for a fairly big group.
 And they’re extra delicious served warm with a little farm-fresh butter.
 How are you not already in the kitchen baking a batch??!!
 I highly recommend you do just that asap.
 You won’t regret it!